MagicMirrorModules/MMM-GrafanaChart/README.md

 				url: "https://localhost:5000/....", // see below on how to get the URL from Grafana
 				width: "100%", // Optional.
 Default: 100%
 				height: "100%", // Optional.
 Default: 100%
-				scrolling: "yes", // Optional.
+				scrolling: "no", // Optional.
 Default: no
 				refreshInterval: 900 //Optional.
 Default: 900 = 1/4 hour
 		}
 	},